tillitis/dev-tillitis/hugo/content/unlocked/spiflash.md

 {{< tabs "flash SPI" >}}
 {{< tab "Linux" >}}

+The SPI flash can be programmed either in the container or natively.
+If you are using our container you can go directly to step 2.

 ## 1. Download tools

 When programming the SPI flash we are using `iceprog` from our fork of